DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

   caption: "Figure 3: Add user and set permissions page" }) }}

-We have removed the need to choose which providers the user belongs to.
-This is because the DfE support user has reached this page in the context of a specific provider, in this example 2Schools Consortium.
+The DfE support user doesn’t need to choose which provider the user belongs to.
+They reached this page through the 2Schools consortium provider page, so the user will be added to that provider.

 We introduced ‘Save user and add another’ to simplify the addition of multiple users.
 Clicking this button saves the user details and returns the DfE support user back to this page.

-The permissions are optional.
+Adding permissions is optional.
+If none are added, the user will only be able to view applications.

 ### Adding multiple users